 By Mark Nichols

-When I introduce Challenge Based Learning (CBL) to a new audience one of the first questions will inevitably be – how does this differ from project, problem, and a bevy of other x-based learning approaches?
-Historically I have stayed away from directly addressing these comparisons as I thought setting up an “us vs. them” approach is not a productive way to begin a relationship or learning experience.
-I believe that inquiry, problem, experiential, service, project and challenge based approaches share positive core concepts and that all of them these approaches live comfortably under a rich historical umbrella of progressive approaches to learning.
-Second, I feel that the real issue is developing a framework and structure appropriate for each context and needs to be locally owned.
-Third, I see the CBL framework as a way to help all stakeholders (students, parents, communities, staff, administrators, and teachers) thoroughly explore their unique situations to meet the challenge of discovering, creating, and evolving a teaching/learning framework that meets the needs of their specific context.
-One size rarely fits all – this is the same for the institutional level, as it is at the classroom.
-CBL can help decide why you have some dots, connect the ones you need, find or create effective new ones, and say no to ones that will not be helpful.
+When I introduce Challenge Based Learning (CBL), inevitably, one of the first questions will be – how does this differ from project, problem, and a bevy of other x-based learning approaches?
+Historically I avoided directly addressing these comparisons because starting with “us vs. them” is not a productive way to begin a positive relationship or learning experience.
+First, I believe that inquiry, problem, experiential, service, project and challenge based approaches share similar core concepts as they stem from the rich history of progressive approaches to learning.
+Second, I feel that the real issue is developing a framework and structure appropriate for each context and that this needs to be locally owned.
+Third, I see the CBL framework as a way to help all stakeholders (students, parents, communities, staff, administrators, and teachers) thoroughly explore their unique situations.
+This deep exploration allows them to address the challenge of discovering, creating and continually evolving a teaching/learning framework that meets the needs of their specific context.
+One size rarely fits all, and this is as true at the institutional level as at the individual learner level.
+The Challenge Framework within CBL provides a collaborative process to identify and understand your dots, connect the important ones, find or create effective new ones, and say no to ones that are not helpful.

-Having worked in a variety of unique communities that historically lived in the trailing tail of the bell curve of achievement, I have experienced a multitude of pre-packaged, research-based solutions that as advertised will result in improved test scores, reading abilities, attendance, etc., etc., etc. Yet, for the most part, they did not live up to the sales pitch, and the reason is they miscalculated (or did not even take time to acknowledge) all of the variables in the equation.
-They assumed because these approaches worked in other areas that after a full package of professional development and a full rollout of materials they would work in my districts and schools.
-Through these experiences came the clear realization that every community, district, school, and classroom are unique and probably the least productive thing we can do is to apply pre-conceived, pre-packaged solutions dogmatically.
-Even the best researched and packaged solution dogmatically applied will result in failure because it does not take into account the people involved and understand the nuances of each context.
-This does not mean that these resources are by definition negative; it means that they may be inappropriate or ill-timed for the community they are being applied to.
+I have worked in communities that consistently found themselves in the trailing tail of the bell curve of achievement.
+And during this time, I experienced many pre-packaged, research-based packages presented as solutions to improve test scores, reading ability, attendance, etc. Yet, most solutions failed to live up to the sales pitch.
+In retrospect, the standard issue is the providers miscalculated (or did not even take time to acknowledge) the variables in the equation.
+They assumed because these approaches worked in other places and were research-based, they worked in all environments.
+And that after a complete package of professional development and a full rollout of materials, they would work in the unique urban, rural and reservation districts and schools where I worked.
+Through these experiences came a painful (and expensive) realization that communities, districts, schools, and classrooms are unique.
+The most counter-productive thing we can do is dogmatically apply pre-conceived, pre-packaged solutions.
+Even the best-researched and packaged solution dogmatically applied often fail because we first need to deeply understand the stakeholders, build ownership, and understand the nuances of each context.
+The resources are not, by definition, wrong.
+They may be inappropriate or ill-timed for the community where they are applied.

-If we want schools to improve, then we need to start talking about ownership.
-The process needs to be owned by all of the local stakeholders (from students to community members).
-Instead of having things done “to them” we need to move to doing things “with them” and eventually owned by them.
-Adopting and implementing pre-packaged solutions, especially ones that require lock-step implementation does not create ownership.
-At the worst it causes resistance and apathy – “what is it this time?” and “Just wait, this too shall pass.”
-At best, even if it does get some traction the money will run out, or the leadership will change, and these reforms will fade away or be replaced.
-Instead of pushing other people’s solutions we need to take the time to accurately identify and investigate the challenges facing the communities and schools.
-In this equation, the community must be seen as equally as important as the schools.
-How many years we have thought if we “fix” the schools we “fix” the community, this is a naive and misguided approach when dealing with complex situations.
-The solution needs to begin by looking at the entire equation, include all the stakeholders, and include time to ask questions, review the history, see the big picture and create a shared understanding and vocabulary.
-Once the challenges have been identified that should be thoroughly investigated.
-Only after this in-depth inquiry can solutions be considered.
-This process will result in a shared vocabulary and ownership over the process.
-More than likely the solutions that evolve from the investigation will not be “one size fits all,” but a mashing up of available solutions (or a creation of innovative solutions) that reflect the stakeholder’s unique needs and goals.
-When solutions come in from the outside, without the time to ask the question “why are we doing this?” there is a pretty good chance they are not going to last very long.
-When solutions are based on an in-depth investigation, and the answers are created by the stakeholders, there is a higher chance of ownership and sustainability.
+If we want to improve learning, we must focus on ownership (and actully focus on learning rather than teaching, but that is another topic).
+The process of deciding how to learn needs to be owned by the local stakeholders (from students to community members).
+Instead of having things done “to them,” we need to do things “with them” and eventually owned by them once the outsiders are gone.
+Adopting and implementing pre-packaged solutions, especially ones that require lock-step implementation, does not create ownership.
+At worst, it causes resistance and apathy.
+It results in “what is it this time?” “here comes one more thing,” and “Just wait, this too shall pass.”
+At best, even if it does get some traction, the money will run out, the next great thing will arrive, or the leadership will change, and these reforms will fade away.
+Instead of accepting other people’s solutions, we need to take the time to clearly understand the challenges facing the communities and schools where we work.
+In this equation, the community is equally as important as the schools.
+For many years we have thought if we “fix” schools, we “fix” the community; this is a naive and misguided approach when dealing with complex situations.
+The solution needs to begin by looking at the entire equation, including all the stakeholders, and include time to build relationships, ask questions, review the history, see the big picture and create a shared understanding and vocabulary.
+After identifying the challenges, we complete a thorough investigation.
+Only after this in-depth inquiry do we consider solutions.
+This process results in shared understanding, deeper ownership and better solutions.
+More than likely, the solutions that evolve from the investigation will not be “one size fits all” but a mashing up of ideas and resources (or a creation of innovative solutions) that reflect the stakeholder’s unique needs and goals.
+When solutions come in from the outside, without a shared vocabulary and understanding of the “why,” it is unlikely they will be effective or lasting.
+A sense of ownership builds when solutions evolve from an in-depth contextual investigation.
+And when the stakeholders create the solutions, there is a much higher chance for sustainability.

-So, where does Challenge Based Learning fit into this model?
-It is meant to be a free and open framework for developing ownership while identifying and solving authentic and contextual challenges.
-Although a framework, it is not a dogmatic model and is designed to work with other appropriate approaches leading to a customized plan.
-The goal is to find the (insert your organization’s name here) based learning that will define goals, build ownership and create the best possible learning environment for your stakeholders.
-There is no rush to implementation or indoctrination, but rather a focus on the process to make sure everyone understands the landscape and gains a sense of empathy for all of the stakeholders.
-It is rooted in an inclusive multi-view perspective questioning approach that works to bubble up all of the questions – including the uncomfortable ones and the outliers.
-If we do not address these questions early in the process, they will return later to bite everyone in the form of ugly surprises, finger pointing, and blame.
-If we start with the hard work of fully understanding the context, stakeholders, goals, and language up front, the result will be a “we are all in this together, and a “we can figure it out” community that sees all challenges as learning opportunities.
-The extra benefit is that as things change, which of course they always will, the stakeholders have a framework for adjusting and moving forward instead of waiting for the next pre-packaged solution or wave of professional development.
+So, where does Challenge Based Learning fit?
+The framework that drives the approach is a free and open process designed to build ownership and increase learning while identifying and solving authentic and contextual challenges.
+As a framework, it is not a dogmatic model and works with other appropriate approaches and frameworks, leading to a customized plan.
+For individuals and institutions, the goal is to find the (insert name here) Based Learning that will define goals, build ownership and create the best possible contextual learning environment.
+There is no rush to implementation or indoctrination, but rather a focus on the process to ensure everyone understands the landscape and gains a sense of empathy for all stakeholders.
+It is rooted in an inclusive multi-view exploratory questioning approach that works to bubble up questions – including the uncomfortable ones and the outliers.
+If we do not address these questions early in the process, they will return later to bite everyone through misunderstandings, finger-pointing, and blame.
+When we start with the hard work of fully understanding the context, stakeholders, goals, and language, the result will be a “we are all in this together” and a “we can figure it out” community that sees all challenges as learning opportunities.
+The extra benefit is that as things change, which they always do, the stakeholders have a framework for adjusting and moving forward instead of waiting for the next pre-packaged solution or wave of professional development.

 So what is different about CBL?
-CBL has proven to be a robust framework for helping to build a diverse and inclusive learning process, builds empathy and understanding and ultimately results in better and lasting solutions that are owned by the local stakeholders.
-But don’t take my word for it, try it and see if it works in your context.
-Work with all of your stakeholders to adapt, adjust, mash it up and develop the (insert your organization name her) based learning framework that matches the needs of your context and is owned by the stakeholder.
+CBL consists of a robust, flexible framework that creates a diverse and inclusive learning process, builds empathy and understanding and ultimately results in better and lasting solutions that the local stakeholders own.
+But don’t take my word for it.
+Instead, try it and see if it works for you and your context.